sg-s/srinivas.gs/README.md

 </div>

-You should look at my [portfolio](./portfolio/) for other projects I'm working on.
-Many other things I've worked on are on my [github page](https://github.com/sg-s/).
+You should look at my [portfolio](./portfolio/) for projects I've (mostly) done.
+Many other things I'm working on right now are on my [github page](https://github.com/sg-s/).

 <a name = "publications"></a>
 # Publications